 No fraudulent activity by the client

-The credit agreement will have to have been entered into after the 1st June 2007, and the information on the agreement would have to be correct at the time of application, so that the information you have given to the credit provider is truthful.
-If the credit agreement is reckless then we would recommend taking this to court and the magistrate would be able to make a judgement on the matter.
+The credit agreement will have to have been entered into after the 1st June 2007, and the information on the agreement would have to be correct at the time of application so that the information you have given to the credit provider is truthful.
+If the credit agreement is reckless then we would recommend taking this to court and the magistrate would be able to make a judgment on the matter.

 Reckless lending does not apply to agreements before June 2007 or any of the following:

 A school loan or student loan;